sudeeptarlekar/sudeeptarlekar.github.io/_posts/2023-03-04-define-method-and-define-singleton-method.md

 blue_car.start_building
 # => Starting a new car build with a color Blue
 ```
-Two things I would like to point out here are
+I'd like to point out two things here:
-- We have to explicitly call ***build*** on each object, without this we will get an error when calling the dynamic method.
+- We need to explicitly call `build` on each object; otherwise, we will get an error when calling the dynamic method.
-- ***define_singleton_method*** is available as an instance, as well as a class method, however,
+- ***define_singleton_method*** is available as both an instance method and a class method.
-  the level of the parent class, defines the
+  However, the level of the parent class determines the level of the dynamic method.
-  level of the dynamic method, compare the following dummy code snippets to understand this
+  To better understand this, let's compare the following dummy code snippets

 ```ruby
 class DummyKlass